David Allan Coe: Early career (1970–1975)

 Early in 1970, Coe released his debut album, Penitentiary Blues, followed by a tour with Grand Funk Railroad.
 In October 1971, he signed as an exclusive writer with Pete and Rose Drake's Windows Publishing Company, Inc. in Nashville, Tennessee, where he remained until 1977.
 Although he developed a cult following with his performances, he was not able to develop any mainstream success, but other performers achieved charting success by recording songs Coe had written, including Billie Jo Spears' 1972 recordings "Souvenirs & California Mem'rys" and Tanya Tucker's 1973 single "Would You Lay With Me (In a Field of Stone)", which was a number-one hit and responsible for Coe becoming one of Nashville's hottest songwriters and Coe himself being signed by Columbia Records.
 Coe recorded his own version of the song for his second Columbia album, Once Upon a Rhyme, released in 1975.
 AllMusic writer Thom Jurek said of the song, "The amazing thing is that both versions are definitive."

 Unlike Coe's first two albums, his third showed full commitment to country music, and Coe played a part in the evolution of what became known as outlaw country.
 The title of Coe's third album, The Mysterious Rhinestone Cowboy, refers to the gimmick Coe adopted several years before Glen Campbell had a hit with the song "Rhinestone Cowboy", dressing up in a rhinestone suit and wearing a Lone Ranger mask.
-The singer later recalled to Michael Buffalo Smith in 2004, "I guess I have to blame it on Mel Tillis.
+In 2004 the singer recalled to Michael Buffalo Smith, "I guess I have to blame it on Mel Tillis.
 I met him when I first went to Nashville, and he had an office down on Music Row.
-I was over there talking to him in his office, and he opened up the closet to get something and he had a whole closet full of rhinestone suits.
+I was over there talking to him in his office, and he opened up the closet to get something, and he had a whole closet full of rhinestone suits.
 I just freaked out on that.
 He looked at me and said, 'You like that shit, I don't even wear those, if you want 'em, take 'em!'
 He gave me those rhinestone suits and I wore them everywhere."
 Coe maintained the idea for the mask came from his father: